LorisBaeriswyl/zsh-config/README.md

 > \[!NOTE]
 > This setup assumes that tools like `fzf`, `bat`, `ripgrep`, etc. will be automatically handled and updated via `zinit`.
 Nerd Font is required.

 ---
+## 🌐 Portability

+Although this configuration is optimised for **macOS**, it remains compatible with most Linux distributions. macOS‑specific paths (for example `/opt/homebrew`) are defined in `00-env.zsh`; adjust them if necessary.
+Absolute paths (Docker completions, PNPM) have been replaced with references to `$HOME` to improve portability.

+---